-This area expands the landfill footprint within the prescribed premise's boundary into the portion of the site currently used for community waste and recycling drop off, water tanks, standpipe and the
+This area expands the landfill footprint within the prescribed premise's boundary into the portion of the site currently used for community waste and recycling drop off, water tanks, standpipe and the Rangers compound.

-Rangers compound.
 This area is understood to be previously utilised for landfill, with several historic trenches containing asbestos and medical waste.
 The final landform of this area includes the following:

-- Landfill to within 15m of the premise boundary.
-The western boundary of the landform in the contingency area is approximately 15m from the road (to EDL) - The final cap gradients at 1(v):5(h) - The final landform within the contingency area builds to a ridge at an approximate RL of 25m connecting the existing landform building to the landfill peak - Stormwater infrastructure, including sediment and erosion control measures on slopes and batter (drainage) chutes running adjacent to the access road to the top of the landfill, to aid controlled precipitation run-off.
+- Landfill to within 15m of the premise southern boundary.
+The western edge of the landform in the contingency area is approximately 50m from the boundary of the premises - The final cap gradients at 1(v):5(h) - The final landform within the contingency area builds to a ridge at an approximate RL of 25m connecting the existing landform building to the landfill peak - Stormwater infrastructure, including sediment and erosion control measures on slopes and batter (drainage) chutes running adjacent to the access road to the top of the landfill, to aid controlled precipitation run-off.

-The proposed final design is shown in Figure 6.3, and a plan showing the two stages is shown in Figure 6.5.
+The proposed final design is shown in Figure 6.4, and a plan showing the two stages is shown in Figure 6.6.
 The plans of the final landform are provided in A3 format in Appendix A.